Project Details

 Technologies and consultations available from the Yale/NIDA Neuroproteomics Center’s Discovery and Targeted Proteomics Cores will significantly advance our efforts to characterize the complex landscape of post-translational histone modifications regulating exposure to drugs of abuse, as well as our work to explore protein complexes regulating these modifications.
 In addition, we will work in close collaboration with the Bioinformatics and Biostatistics Core of the Center.

 Our laboratory has previously focused on gene expression, thus being part of the Yale/NIDA Neuroprotemics Center will be a unique opportunity for my postdoctoral fellows as well as PhD and MD/PhD students to advance their knowledge of proteomic approaches with respect to neurobiological aspects of addiction.
 I plan to have a number of my trainees not only learn proteomics, but participate actively in data analysis, which will be critical for their future development.
-As such my post-doctoral fellows, such as Anissa Bara PhD, who has already begun to learn about proteomics will receive MS/proteomics training at the Center and will attend the Center’s Research in Progress Meetings.
+As such my post-doctoral fellows, such as Teesta Naskar PhD, who has already begun to learn about proteomics will receive MS/proteomics training at the Center and will attend the Center’s Research in Progress Meetings.

 Modulation of Potassium Channels by Protein Phosphorylation and Interacting Auxiliary Proteins

+Overview: Our research is focused on potassium channels, Kv3.4 and Slack (KNa1.1), which emerging evidence suggests play a key role in opiate abuse.
+In particular, upregulation of Slack channels has been found to be specifically associated with increased drug seeking during extinction in females.
+Both channels are very highly expressed in the amygdala and the striatum, and in dorsal root ganglia (DRG) and the ventral spinal cord.
+Reduction of the levels of these channels, either by genetic manipulations or in response to injury, results in enhanced pain sensation.
+We are testing the hypothesis that changes in these channels, and specifically in the cytoplasmic proteins with which these channel subunits interact, lead to abnormal signaling that is activated with opiate treatment.
 The MAPK10 (MAP Kinase 10) and the TBK1 (Tank Binding Kinase1)/ ubiquitination/autophagy pathways are both abnormally activated with opioid treatment.
 We have found that MAPK10 binds directly to the cytoplasmic C-terminal domain of Kv3.4.
 This channel subunit also forms heteromers with the Kv3.3 subunit.
 We plan to determine if MAPK10 phosphorylates the channels and map the phosphorylation sites.
-Most importantly, we plan to determine whether gating of these channels directly alters the activity of this enzyme, a finding that would shed a light on the overactivation of MAPK10 during addition.
+Most importantly, we plan to determine whether gating of these channels directly alters the activity of this enzyme, a finding that would shed a light on the overactivation of MAPK10 during addiction.
 Parallel experiments will be carried out with TBK1 and with Protocadherin 9 (PCDH9), a Kv3.4 interacting molecule that, when suppressed, causes long-term social and object recognition deficits.
-We also plan to complete our studies on the interactions of KNa1.1 with several signaling molecules that have been supported by the Yale/NIDA Neuroproteomics Center.
+We also plan to further our studies on the interactions of KNa1.1 with two regulators of mRNA translation, CYFIP1 and FMRP.
+These have been supported by the Yale/NIDA Neuroproteomics Center.
 This information will be used to test how these interactions are altered by drugs of abuse.

 Mechanisms by Which Tcf7l2 Controls Addiction-relevant Gene Expression in the Habenula